lorentzben/labnotebook/content/post/2022-12-01-deseq2-results/index.md

   I updated the various sleuth scripts to save the results and whole tables to disk slurm:33125
   revision: b7ca8eec37a0ae8703e21645e91e6c3bc6067cfe
-  this suceeded, however I need to fix the naming
+  this succeeded, however I need to fix the naming

 - generate full count tables for each tissue from DESeq2
   - make sure these files get saved in the correct dir.

+I updated the sleuth WT scripts and the DESeq2 scripts to have the correct outdir path (we may need to create the dirs with mkdir, to be checked), I have yet to run the scripts yet.
+Revision: 445a07e114aa70d21b6073d31f415c941bfaee86

 - link gene id's to transcript ids
 - run spearman's correlation on log2 fc based on gene ID